-Payment for Work-based Learning
+Fees for Work-based Learning

-Training agreements specify which party/parties are required to pay any applicable fees
+Training agreements specify which party/parties are required to pay any applicable fees.

-Where fees apply to a training agreement, the designated payer, specified in the training agreement, is responsible for the payment of fees and is invoiced according to the terms of the training agreement.
+Where fees apply to a training agreement, the payer specified in the training agreement is responsible for the payment of fees and is invoiced according to the terms of the training agreement.

-Additional payment terms and conditions may apply and follow the relevant business division procedures.
+Additional payment terms and conditions may apply.

+Ākonga nō tāwāhi (international learners) in Work-based Learning

-Ākonga nō tāwāhi (international learners) who meet Immigration New Zealand visa requirements are eligible for work-based learning.
+Ākonga nō tāwāhi who meet Immigration New Zealand visa requirements, including those eligible for a Non-Domestic Learner Exemption (NDLE), may be eligible for work-based learning.

-Ākonga accessing work-based learning in Tertiary Education Commission (TEC) approved exempt qualifications are eligible for domestic tuition subsidies.

-Ākonga accessing work-based learning in non-exempt qualifications are not eligible for domestic tuition subsidies and international fees apply.

-Ākonga nō tāwāhi must be on a work visa that is valid for the duration of their programme.
+Ākonga nō tāwāhi hold a valid work visa for the duration of their programme.

 Ākonga nō tāwāhi meet programme entry requirements including English language requirements where applicable.

-Where the work visa specifies the workplace, the ākonga arranges a Variation of Condition if their employer changes.
+Where the work visa specifies the workplace, ākonga arrange a Variation of Condition if their employer changes.

-Te Pūkenga monitors visa expiry dates and assists ākonga when needed.

 Withdrawal from or Cancellation of Training Agreements

 Ākonga may withdraw from their training agreement or the training agreement may be cancelled by the employer, contracting or volunteer organisation, or Te Pūkenga.
 Open dialogue between all parties is encouraged where withdrawal or cancellation of a training agreement is being considered by any party.
 Te Pūkenga recognises that, in some cases, withdrawal may be the appropriate option.